Altarok/RubikCubeAlgoView/README.md

 # *Where to start?*
 ## 1. Installation
 Find 'Rubik Cube algorithms' in the Obsidian Community Plugins gallery and click Install.
-## 2. Fast-Track with built-in commands
+## 2. Fast-Track with *built-in commands
 1. Open the Command Palette (Cmd/Ctrl + P).
 2. Type 'Rubik' to see available commands:
   - Select "**Template**" for a blank, commented code block.
   - Select "**Example**" to see a pre-configured block in action.
+  - Select "**Timer**" to add stopwatch for cube training.
+  - Select "**Timer Results**" to add result table for training.
+Must be in same file as timer.
 ## 3. Learn by Example
 If you prefer a hands-on approach, download the example Markdown files and drop them directly into your vault: https://github.com/Altarok/RubikCubeAlgoView/tree/main/examples